dubinkavovchik406-bot/Booking/README.md

 # Booking
 EN
 If you want to run this project:
-1. Download project to your devace, using zip-file or link for project.
+1. Download project to your devace, using zip-file or link for project. / (if you use link) git clone https://github.com/dubinkavovchik406-bot/Booking.git
 2. Open this folder using your IDE
 3. Make for you, virtual environment: python -m venv venv
 4. Activate it: (on Windows) venv\Scripts\activate / (on Linux or macOS) source venv/bin/activate